Military

 Military officials announced last week that Alaska’s Air National Guard will be indefinitely exempt from staffing changes that local leaders said would have devastated the force’s core operations.

-For months, Alaska’s congressional delegation has been aggressively lobbying the National Guard Bureau to postpone or scrap an initiative known as “Fulltime Leveling,” which would have reclassified the job categories for about 80 members of the state’s Air National Guard beginning on Oct.
+For months, all three members of Alaska’s congressional delegation have been aggressively lobbying the National Guard Bureau to postpone or scrap an initiative known as “Fulltime Leveling,” which would have reclassified the job categories for about 80 members of the state’s Air National Guard beginning on Oct.
 1.

 On the other side are Dual Status Technicians, federal civilian employees who are like full-time hourly employees and require more administrative procedures to switch between federal or state orders.
 Local officials have said the job category is poorly matched with many of the staffing requirements for the Guard’s work in Alaska, in part because so many operations require personnel maintain 24-7 alert status.